Loaded Potato Bowl

 - Sour cream and chives/green onions: Classic toppings that add creaminess and a fresh pop of flavor.

-How to Make This Loaded Baked Potato Recipe
+How to Make A Loaded Potato Bowl

 For the full list of ingredients and instructions, click here.- Season the Potatoes: Scrub the potatoes well.
 Poke a few holes in each with a fork, and coat them well in olive oil. season each with the salt.